pydongery/blog/_posts/2024-03-22-implementing-variant.md

 }
 ```

 At some point you will have to decide what to do if the requested member could not be retrieved.
-It is possible and sometimes desired to throw an exception here - this is what the standard library implementation of
+It is possible and sometimes desired to throw an exception here - this is what the standard library implementations typically do.
+For the scope of this blog post it does not really matter how we do error handling - for this reason let's use `std::unreachable` instead and let it cause UB if something went wrong.
+That's reasonably easy to debug and the generated assembly will be significantly easier to read.

+### Accessor

+As you probably have noticed by now: this is rather verbose and only gets worse if we add more alternative types.

+Since we can always activate a union member by using a placement new expression and forming a pointer to an object whose lifetime has not yet begun or already ended is fine [[basic.life]/6](https://eel.is/c++draft/basic.life#6).
+Additionally all union members have the same address ([[class.union]/3 Note 2](http://eel.is/c++draft/class.union#general-note-2)) (TODO relevance? checking member ptr class type + is_function is sufficient).

+TODO code example

 ## Detour: Friend injection
 By now you are probably thinking "_I came here for weird shit and all I got was ~~this lousy shirt~~ an accessor object?_".
 Fear not, there are other more clever solutions to this.